siegeon/magic.lambda.mssql/README.md

 * __[mssql.transaction.commit]__ - Explicitly commits an open transaction.
 * __[mssql.transaction.rollback]__ - Explicitly rolls back an open transaction.

+Most of the above slots also have async (wait.) overloads.

 ## mssql.read

 This event allows you to read records in CRUD style, implying you don't need to create your own SQL, but the slot will automatically